haf/DotNetZip.Semverd/README.md

 -----------------------------------------------------

 To run desktop applications that depend on DotNetZip:
- .NET Framework 2.0 or later

-To run smart device applications that depend on DotNetZip:
-  .NET Compact Framework 2.0 or later
+ .NET Framework 4.0 or later